muhammad-hari/todo_sample/README.md

 and aimed to be a **Clean Architecture**, with applying **SOLID principles**.

 ## Note:
-It should be noted that what I am implementing here is only a demonstration that does not reach all business logic, I only provide a few simple implementations and I am very happy if later when joining I can provide the experience I have for actual cases.
+It should be noted that what I am implementing here is only a demonstration that does not reach all business logic, I only provide a few simple implementations and I am very happy if later when joining I can provide my experience that i have for actual cases.

 ## Layered Architecture